Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Desktop Publisher
+Entry / Progression - Desktop Publisher

 Graphic Designers/ Desktop Publishers must have drawing skills and a high level of computer literacy, as well as a creative mind.
 As work will usually be highly collaborative excellent communication skills will also be necessary.